 This recipe is my Mom’s that she clipped, possibly from a magazine too many years ago to mention.
 It’s in a journal type book with other clipped and hand-written recipes I will treasure until the end of my days.

-This particular clipping is worn, the page in the book actually detached but now repaired by me so it doesn’t get lost.
+This particular clipping is worn, the page in the book is detached but now repaired by me so it doesn’t get lost.
 There’s even a torn piece of paper with Chex Mix written on it as a makeshift bookmark so it’s easily found.
 Plus, her notes are invaluable.

 Many may not know that the Original Chex mix did not have bagel chips or pretzels or anything else than what’s here.
 I know, my Mom’s been making this for close to 40 years, if not longer.